OLED display chip shortage may impact iPhone production

-San Francisco, March 20 (IANS) Apple iPhone production may face disruptions due to the impact on Samsung's production of OLED displays as a result of a global chip shortage.
+San Francisco: Apple iPhone production may face disruptions due to the impact on Samsung's production of OLED displays as a result of a global chip shortage.

 According to Nikkei Asia, Samsung was forced to shut down its chip fabrication plant in Texas due to large winter storms.
 The plant is responsible for 5 per cent of the global supply of chips for smartphones and personal computers, and its closure has caused widespread global shortage.